Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 But they can be complicated to use, interpret, and act on.

-Third, you can utilize beta readers.
+Third, you can use beta readers.

 Beta readers vs. copy editors